 A study of American foreign policy since World War II.

 IR 305 - International Political Communication

 An in-depth study of the various political communications means in International Society.

 IR 345W - Ethics and International Relations

 The course's principal purposes are to explore the possibilities, limits, and obligations of ethical action in international relations.
 The course applies the insights of different theories of ethics to a number of issues, including various wars, terrorism, and humanitarian intervention.
-Lecture.
-University Core Writing Intensive.
-3 cr.
+W=Writing Intensive Course.

 IR 394 - Historical Geography

-A survey of the physical world which is the basis for a human civilization, past, present, and future.
+A survey of the physical world which is the basis for a human civilization, past present, and future.
 What are the possibilities and limitations of different places for human development?
 How successful or unsuccessful were human settlements?
 Emphasis also on geography as an intellectual discipline and cultural phenomenon.
-Lecture.
-3 cr.